 Generally speaking, the Bengals needs no more care than most cats.
 Proper food and veterinarian care will keep your cat in good health.
 Except for one thing: this cat needs out!
 Otherwise, it becomes fearful and goes wild.
 It also loves water and during the hot season will gladly splash and spatter in any pool it finds.

 Halle Berry, while filming Catwoman, said she fell in love with the breed and wanted one for herself.
 Among other famous Bengal cat lovers are Donatella Versace, Nicole Richie, Cher, Calvin Klein, Jonathan Ross, Saudi Prince Saud-al-Faisal, and Sir Jeffrey Archer.
 And the list goes on.

 In a conclusion, let’s point out that each Bengal cat carries the genes of its origin: the leopard.
 This brings them unique features such as the love of water, specific movements from hunting in the forest, the structure of their head (the so-called ‘wild’ type), and of course their fantastic coloring.
 Jean Mill’s hard work and dedication resulted in an amazing cat that, if you get one for yourself, will bring you lots of pleasant times in the future.
 Especially considering that they are long-lived: cats have been known to live actively for up to 18 or 20 years.

 Olga Shatokhina 2013

 ** The process of mating animals from different species is called hybridization.
 Hybrids are coded with the ‘F’ of ‘fili’ (‘sons’ in Latin) and the number of generations of hybridization.
-Thus, 1st generation hybrids are F1’s, second generation F2’s and so on.
+Thus, 1st generation hybrids are F1’s, the second generation F2’s, and so on.